Data in action

 The Working Group on Human Rights in India and the UN (WGHR) included HRMI’s narrative summary document as an annex to their Joint Stakeholders’ Report for the United Nations Universal Periodic Review.

-Asia Democracy Chronicles featured HRMI’s arbitrary arrest score for Hong Kong as part of a feature on Hong Kong.
+Asia Democracy Chronicles featured HRMI’s arbitrary arrest score for Hong Kong as part of a feature on Hong Kong (link no longer available).

 Together for Justice wrote a report on human rights in Saudi Arabia, focusing on HRMI’s new scores.

 The Australian Churches Refugee Taskforce used HRMI data in a media release calling for asylum seekers in offshore detention to be welcomed into Australia.

 The President of Pride Cook Islands commented on HRMI’s 2021 scores publicly and raised awareness of current needs for reform.